 Are chemical sunscreens safe to use?
 I've read they are toxic so I'm considering switching to organic sunscreen."

 Australia has one of the highest rates of skin cancer in the world.
-To minimise the risk of developing skin cancer, sun protection – including but not limited to the use of sunscreen – should be used when UV levels are 3 or above.
-In Australia, many people need to rely on sunscreen every day, often over large areas of their body, so it is vital that all sunscreens are safe, effective and good quality.
+To minimise the risk of developing skin cancer, multiple forms of sun protection – including but not limited to the use of sunscreen – should be used when UV levels are 3 or above.
+In Australia, many people need to rely on sunscreen every day to protect exposed areas of skin, sometimes over large areas of their body, so it is vital that all sunscreens are safe, effective and good quality.

 Sunscreen should not be used as the only line of defence against the sun, be sure to protect yourself in five ways to minimise the risk of skin cancer – slip on sun protective clothing, slop on SPF30 or higher sunscreen, slap on a broad brim hat, seek shade and slide on sunglasses when the UV is 3 or above.
-Those who are worried about sunscreens might choose to primarily rely on other forms of sun protection, including protective clothing.
+Those who are worried about sunscreens might choose to primarily rely on other forms of sun protection, like protective clothing, hat and shade.